todorzag/softuni-project-2/README.md

 A single page application project from SoftUni

-To initialize
+To initialize:
-- install dependacies with command line "npm i"
+- install dependencies with command line "npm i"
 - run SoftUni server through terminal navigate to the server and write "node server"
 - run lite-html with terminal "npm run dev"